wsoyka/autoextractor/readme.md

 # autoextractor
 Automatically extract archives in your download folder - once.

-Clone it somwhere, set it to autorun on boot and lean back.
+Clone it somewhere, set it to autorun on boot and lean back.